 Only two persons who submit the entry will be considered as the “Participants”.
 All communications from our end will be directed only to the Participants.

 Transfer, assignment or substitution of the prizes / benefits to a person other than the participants, will not be permitted.
 However, in exceptional cases the organizers reserve the right to entertain such request at their discretion.

-The participants agree that the organizers and partners, shall not be held responsible for any unauthorized use of the content by any third party, and The Multicultural Sci-fi Organization, does not guarantee the posting of any content.
+The participants agree that the organizers, partners and sponsors, shall not be held responsible for any unauthorized use of the content by any third party, and The Multicultural Sci-fi Organization, does not guarantee the posting or screening of any content.

 The Organizers bring this offer on a best effort basis.
 The winning participant hereby confirms that it will not hold the Organizers or it’s employees, representatives or partners responsible for any untoward incident he/she may endure in relation with fulfillment of this prize.
 The decision of the jury and audience choice shall be final, unquestionable and binding on all participants.